 If you aren't yet signed up, you can sign up for our new Refund Hunter service to track waivers and refund options.

 You can, but you may be sitting inside for awhile.
 For travel to Hawai'i between now and May 20, everyone coming from outside the islands will be required to self-quarantine for 14 days.
-For Florida travel, only those in the Tri-State Area (New York, New Jersey, Connecticut) are currently being asked to self-quarantine.
+Other states in the US may have similar quarantines required for specific areas.

 I'm traveling this summer, and I'm wondering, should I reconsider?